Medical Electives for Final-Year Students

 Contact Vine Trust for more details if this is something you would be interested in doing as part of your time in Peru or Tanzania.

-For even longer periods of time in Peru, Vine Trust recommends combining visits to the ships with opportunities provided by The Medical Elective Network there.
+For even longer periods of time in Peru, Vine Trust recommends combining visits to the ships with opportunities provided by the Medical Electives organisation there.

 Standard Ship Expedition + Clinic/Language Placement (only in Peru):